aksommerville/fullmoon4/README.md

 - - [ ] Pitch wheel
 - - [ ] Sound effects -- I'm thinking a new platform hook, just fmn_play_sound(id) or so
 - - [ ] Do we need percussion?
 How is that going to work?
-- [x] Can the umbrella shield against hazards you walk into, in addition to missiles?
-That would be preferable.
-- [x] Release broom over a hole, choose a different item, activate it.
-Should reject, but instead the new item activates and you're left able to walk on water.
-- [x] Compile on refresh, don't wait for Reset.
-- [ ] Auto-focus Reset button
-- [x] Reset during play: Song should restart, and shouldn't be any clock faults (I'm observing them sometimes).
-Also seems the instrument gets lost.
-- [x] Song at reset was an easy fix.
-But I'm still seeing clock faults, and the bonfire animation seems to be running haywire.
-- - !!!
-Reset button is causing the update rate to increase by 60 each time !!!

 ### March